Doctors often use some type of diagnostic imaging for getting a better look at the bodies of their patients.

 What is CT Scan?

 CT scan or computed tomography scan is a diagnostic imaging tool that is used to detect injuries and diseases.
-CT scan uses a series of X-rays and a computer for producing a three-dimensional image of bones and soft tissues.
+A CT scan uses a series of X-rays and a computer to produce a three-dimensional image of bones and soft tissues.

-CT scan was invented by Godfrey Hounsfield, an engineer, and Allan Cormack, a physicist in 1972.
+CT scan was invented by Godfrey Hounsfield, an engineer, and Allan Cormack, a physicist, in 1972.
 Initially, it is used for creating images of heads.
-CT scan generally takes five minutes.
+CT scan takes five minutes.

-Though the contrast-enhanced CT scan (CECT) demands more time.
-CT scan is used to quickly examine the internal injuries from accidents or traumas.
+However, the contrast-enhanced CT scan (CECT) demands more time.
+CT scan is used to quickly examine internal injuries from accidents or traumas.

-It is also used for visualizing all internal parts of the body that helps to diagnose certain types of benign and malignant tumors (cancer)and other medical conditions.
+It is also used for visualizing all internal parts of the body, which helps to diagnose certain types of benign and malignant tumours (cancer)and other medical conditions.

-There are very few risks in the process of CT scan.
-Though it exposes more radiation compared to other typical X-rays.
-If an individual has only one scan there is a very small risk of cancer.
+There are very few risks in the process of a CT scan.
+However, it exposes more radiation compared to other typical X-rays.
+If an individual has only one scan, there is a very small risk of cancer.
 The risk of cancer increases over time if the number of scans increases.

 What is Ultrasound?